Nothing says fall like a warm, spiced drink. You know the ones that make you all warm and fuzzy from the inside out.

 So we reached out to Socials Cafe and Coffeehouse in downtown Cape Girardeau for some help.

-The cafe opened its doors is known for its made-to-order desserts, fresh lunch options, and creative drinks.
+The cafe is known for its made-to-order desserts, fresh lunch options, and creative drinks.

 This fall, owner Allen Findley shared with us a family recipe perfect to sip on when the temperatures outside begin to dip.